WMP Excellence Awards – Categories

 Problem Solving Award

-- Applied a problem-solving approach to devise an innovative means of addressing the issue, using problem solving tools to clearly evidence each stage of the project.
+to devise an innovative means of addressing the issue, using problem solving tools to clearly

-- The nominee will consult a range of sources to inform the solution.
+evidence each stage of the project.
+The nominee will have consulted a range of sources to inform

-- The impact of the project can be measured in a quantitative or qualitative methodology and a clear change can be seen following the implementation of the solution on either the force, community or partner organisations.
+methodology with a clear change seen following the implementation of the solution on either the

-- The solution involves a level of collaboration either internally or externally.
+force, community or partner organisations.
+The solution involves a level of collaboration either

-- The solution delivered in line with the force objectives, Code of Ethics or helped deliver cost saving for the organisation.
+internally or externally and has been delivered in line with the force objectives, the Code of Ethics

-- Good practice was shared, either across the organisation or externally.
+across the organisation or externally.

 Team of the Year